Olton & West Warwickshire Hockey Club

 Olton & West Warwickshire Hockey Club (Olton & West Warwick for short) is a field hockey club based at the West Warwickshire Sports Club in Grange Road, Olton, Solihull, West Midlands.
 The club runs a large number of teams featuring men's, women's, juniors and veteran sides.

 Olton & West Warwicks men's first X1 play in the Men's England Hockey League Division One North. and the women's first X1 play in the England Hockey League Investec Conference West.

+History

+The club was founded in 1898 and joined the Midland Association.
+The club rented part of the cricket ground from the Olton Cricket Club and George Godfrey was elected as President.

+In 1970 new premises at the West Warwickshire Club were opened.
+The West Warwickshire Club was formed in 1968 following a merger of Olton Cricket and Hockey Club and three tennis clubs, Moseley, Newton and Olton.
+Initially the hockey club continued by the name Olton, but by 1974 the club was being referred to as the Olton & West Warwickshire Hockey Club.

+The women's team have been runner-up in the English league title on two occasions (2002 and 2009).